 The CCJPA develops performance standards for the Capitol Corridor service in coordination with the California State Transportation Agency (CalSTA).
-On June 30, 2014, in accordance with the Intercity Passenger Rail Act of 2012, the performance standards starting in FY 14-15 and onwards were updated by CalSTA to measure usage (ridership and passenger-miles), cost efficiency (system operating ratio and total operating costs/passenger-mile), and reliability (end-point on-time performance, station on-time performance, and operator delays/10,000 miles).
-Table 5-1 summarizes the current standards and results for FY 2014-15 and the updated standards and results for FY 2015-16 through December 2014, as well as the standards for the next two fiscal years.
-While most of the Performance Standards are mostly static (unchanging), there is a decline in system operation ratio in the future years when compared to current and prior year actuals due to cost metrics that are unknown at this time (such as the price of fuel and labor escalation rates).
-As such, the estimates for these costs are conservative and represent high-end forecasts.
+On June 30, 2014, in accordance with the Intercity Passenger Rail Act of 2012, the performance standards starting in FY 14-15 and onwards were updated by

+CalSTA to measure usage (ridership and passenger-miles), cost efficiency (system operating ratio and total operating costs/passenger-mile), and reliability (end-point on-time performance, station on-time performance, and operator delays/10,000 miles).
+Table 5-1 summarizes the current standards and results for FY 2013-14 and the updated standards and results for FY 2014-15 through February 2015, as well as the standards for the next two fiscal years.
+In Table 5-1, the data for Stations OTP performance standard is currently not available for actual FY 14-15 reporting purposes, but will be provided at the end of the fiscal year.
 Appendix C shows the measures used to develop standards for two additional years through FY 2018-19.